-Students who have experienced sexual assault can decide to pursue a criminal process, an internal grievance process under the University’s Title IX (Sexual Misconduct) policy or both processes.
+Students who have experienced sexual assault can decide to pursue a criminal process, an internal grievance process under the University’s Title IX Harassment Policy or both processes.
 The federal government requires universities and colleges to investigate allegations of sexual misconduct and to maintain procedures for holding violators accountable under Title IX.
 Read more about criminal and internal grievance options under state laws and federal mandates.

 In October 2012 SMU President R. Gerald Turner charged the President's Task

 Force on Sexual Misconduct Policies and Procedures with re-examining SMU’s procedures and policies in comparison with benchmark practices.
 In April 2013 the Task Force presented its recommendations to President

 Turner, all of which he accepted.
 Read more about the Task Force,